Plow-Controller/plow/README.md

 The Plow is accessible from System App tray under programming, or from The Plow Icon on the your Desktop.

+To Update The Plow:

+Open The Plow Main Window/Extras Tab
+Click The Plow Installer Button on the bottom right Navigate to Update Tab
+Click the Update Plow button.

+NOTE:

 Closing The Plow, also closes any clients opened with The Plow.
 Leave The Plow open or it will shut down the clients.
 This is a bug and being worked on.
 Soon you should be able to close the Plow, and keep any clients started with the Plow running.

-To Update The Plow:

-Open The Plow Main Window/Extras Tab
-Click The Plow Installer Button on the bottom right Navigate to Update Tab
-Click the Update Plow button.

 The basics